 Cap-Gap Extension I-20 Request

-If your H-1B (change-of-status) petition has been filed by your employer and receipted by USCIS, you are eligible for an automatic cap-gap extension I-20 through September 30.
+If your H-1B (Change of Status) petition has been filed by your employer and receipted or approved by USCIS, you are eligible for an automatic Cap Gap Extension I-20 through September 30.
 If your current Post-Completion OPT or STEM OPT Extension EAD has an end date on or after September 30 you are not eligible for a Cap Gap Extension I-20 as you already have valid work authorization.

-OIE will then create and issue a new cap-gap I-20 and send you instructions via email about creating a shipping label for the document.
-The new I-20 will be ready in 10 business days.
+OIE will issue a new Cap Gap I-20 in approximately 10 business days.
+You will receive an email once your I-20 is ready.
 If you are in the 12-month OPT period, be sure you have updated your employer information using the OPT Reporting Portal.
 If you are on the STEM OPT Extension and have an employer update, email firstname.lastname@example.org

 Employment Based on Severe Economic Hardship